 And that’s it.

-You can eat it just like this or wrap it tightly and refrigerate, then slice and reheat as needed for spicy lettuce wraps, pork buns, ramen, noodle stir-fry or… Hungry yet?
+You can eat it just like this or wrap it tightly and refrigerate, then slice and crisp up as needed for Pork Belly Ramen, Pork Belly Sandwiches, Pork Belly Tacos, or in place of bacon in Iceberg Wedge Salad, Spinach Salad or even with Romano Beans.
+Hungry yet?

 - 1 pound skinless pork belly